Healthy Homes Assessment Glengarry

 What are the most unreasonable gaps or holes?

-You don’t need to cover up holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the home gets warmer and cooler, so that they are able to be opened and closed rather than securing.
-We will check every window and door in the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the building as the household is heated and cools so that they are able to be closed and opened rather than sticking.
+We will test every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections